-Standing water, along with debris, such as egg shells and coffee grounds in the dishwasher could be from one of two reasons.
-The debris either got there from not thoroughly rinsing dishes while depositing trash in your dishwasher.
-Or, the discarded particles may have arrived in the bottom of your dishwasher through the drainage piping for the sink.
+Standing water, along with debris, such as eggshells and coffee grounds in the dishwasher could be from one of two reasons.
+The debris got there from not thoroughly rinsing dishes.
+Thus, depositing trash in your dishwasher.
+Discarded particles may have arrived in the bottom of your dishwasher through the drainage piping for the sink.
+Many times, the dishwasher discharge hose is attached to a tailpiece below the sink drain and above the trap.

 When water is carrying debris or, let's say it is just plain water, 9 times out of 10 the tubing on the side of the tailpiece is where water and debris find a path to the dishwasher.
 That is your dishwasher's discharge line.